-Where appropriate, speakers are invited into the school to enhance and enrich the experiences of our learners, and we also have an ongoing partnership agreement with Connexions.
+Where appropriate, speakers are invited into the school to enhance and enrich the experiences of our learners, and we also have an ongoing partnership agreement with Careerwise and Together for Children.

 College and Apprenticeship Applications

-Learners wishing to apply for apprenticeships or training are notified about how to go about this during their careers interview, but sessions are also available with the Guidance Officer and Connexions Personal Advisor to help with registering onto the best websites and their applications.
+Learners wishing to apply for apprenticeships or training are notified about how to go about this during their careers interview, but sessions are also available with the careers adviser and Connexions Personal Advisor to help with registering onto the best websites and their applications.

-Connexions Sunderland provide independent Careers Education, Information, Advice and Guidance (CEIAG) to learners aged 13-19 years old which enables schools to meet their statutory responsibilities under the Education Act 2011.
-This also includes work-related learning and enterprise activities.
+Connexions Sunderland provide independent Careers Education, Information, Advice and Guidance (CEIAG) to learners aged 13-19 years old who fall into vulnerable groups.

 Careers Champions Project

-The DfE Statutory Guidance for schools (March 2015) recommends that schools should achieve a CEIAG Quality Award.
+The DfE Statutory Guidance for schools (March 2015) recommended that schools should achieve a CEIAG Quality Award.